alitaoube/MKS22X-FinalProject/README.md

 #### 2019/5/29

 *Ali*
   - Implemented cone Zombie class, as well as a makeConeZombie method in the Board class.
   - Fixed an error that forced zombies to stop when an adjacent zombie was planted.
   - Moved the hitZombie method to the peas class, instead of the peashooter class.
   - Added an update method to the Peas class to detect when to update.

+*Sam*
+  - Was unable to work due to my math final the next day.

+#### 2019/5/30

+*Sam*
+  - Was able to merge code that me and Ali wrote.
+  - Added an update method to the sunflower clsss
+  - Reformatted the main PlantsVZombies file to make it easier to understand.
+  - Reformatted draw method in main file to make it easier to understand.
+  - Fixed bug in makeSunflower method.

 #### 2019/5/31

 *Ali*
   - Added a bucketHead class, as well as the createBucketHead method in the Board class.
   - Worked on allowing zombies to continue moving after they kill the plant.
   - Worked on the gameOver function.
 This clears the entire board after zombies make it past the last line of plants, and displays the gameOver image.

+*Sam*
+  - Fixed bug that caused sunflowers to continue to display after they died.
+  - Worked on the method that has the sunflowers make a sun so that it works as desired.
+It now generates a sun that stays close to the sunflower and doesn't fall down the screen like the suns falling from the sky.

  *Pair programming - updated the zombie update method so that it no longer takes in a plant parameter, and instead loops through the plantLanes.
 Also implemented a makeSunflower method, as well as an update method to the sunflower class so that it can be eaten by zombies.
 Also worked on fixing redundancies with the isTouching method.*

 #### 2019/6/01